WilliamWoha/csjournal/docs/Semester2/OOP/Topic13.rst

 |
 | Regarding Line 8, it's making a Copy Constructor because the Object is being passed by value instead of by Reference.
 I mentioned way earlier that passing by reference is simpler for Objects because if their complexity is high then it has to copy all of those values over and do a lot of data processing and moving, whereas a reference just has to make a pointer.
 This is why.
 |
 | You can treat the Copy Constructor just like a regular constructor and modify it to your needs.
 This is where we make the adjustment for the Heap to solve our initial problem as well, and make it so a *proper* copy of the Object is made.
+Copying all values from one Object to another is called a Shallow Copy, which is where we face our limitation.
+Copying all the values after going in and individually grabbind and assigning them, however, is called a Deep Copy.
+This is what we use when dealing with Dynamic Memory.
+|
+| There are two limitations of a Shallow Copy.
+The first is that either object's modification shows up for the other one, since they both point to the same Heap location.
+The second limitation is that if one Object's destructor is called, that location is freed.
+The other Object, however, still points to that location.
+It ends up having a Dangling Pointer.
+So the code snippet shown below is an example of how a Deep Copy is made when dealing with Dynamic Memory in Classes:

 .. code-block:: c++
    :linenos: